 We should applaud the growing number of safer product commitments from retailers.
 But we need to ensure improvements happen across the entire beauty aisle, especially where the need is greatest, and not just for products marketed to white women.

 Retailers would report progress against their chemicals policies every year and publish which chemicals have been eliminated from products.

 They’d also make clear on their shelves and online the safer products available to the millions of consumers of color, like me.

 Beauty should not cost us our health.
-We need beauty justice.
+We need clean beauty justice.

 Act when it matters most